OrionGuy64/orionsflasharchive.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bugs or Issues
-about: Create a report to help us improve
+about: Create a report to help us improve the website, or if you find dangerous bugs or issues with our games.
-title: ''
+title: 'Bugs or Issues'
-labels: ''
+labels: 'Bugs'
 assignees: ''

 ---